zteitler/2021A-414514/exams/exam1.md

 If other days or times are needed, please let me know.
 I will work with you to find a day and time that we can meet.

+(Meeting times during Week 9, March 8-12, can be scheduled if needed, but please try to schedule during Week 8 if possible.)

 ## Time limit